dpup/strimmer/README.md

 This is a hack in progress.
-It allows a webpage to get updates via websockets from a PubSubHubbub subscription.
+It allows a websocket client to get updates via websockets from a PubSubHubbub subscription.

 ```
 go run *.go --host=myserver.com